Business credit in 2026: how it works, when it makes sense and what to watch out for

 In addition to interest, banking institutions may traditionally charge administrative fees or other fees for arranging the loan.
 To get a more specific idea of the payments, you can use a loan calculator that will also help you calculate the APR and include all the costs associated with the loan.

 In any case, have your contract checked by a lawyer before signing to avoid unwanted complications.
-Our experts will detect legal loopholes and alert you to potential risks.
+Our experts will detect legal loopholes and warn you of any potential risks.

-In Fio banka you can get a loan from CZK 20 million with a maximum repayment period of up to 25 years, the interest rate is variable.
-Komerční banka can offer you a Profi loan of up to 5 million with an interest rate of 5.9% p.a.
+For example, in Fio banka you can get a loan from CZK 20 million with a maximum repayment period of up to 25 years, the interest rate is variable.
+Komerční banka can offer you a Profi loan of up to 5 million with an interest rate from 5.9% p.a.
 Cashbot, for example, specialises in fast processing of short-term loans with flexible terms and no early repayment fees.

 Under what conditions can I get a business loan?